What’s a Wireframe?

 These wireframes, created for our client The Florida Reparatory Theatre, are simply sketched using a pencil.
 As you can see they were completed using a wireframe template (a piece of paper that simulates a browser window) by Ryan, our lead designer.

-There are a number of important things to note here as a wireframe is a culmination of many disciplines and events:
+There are several important things to note here, as a wireframe is a culmination of many disciplines and events:

-• Listening – We have a number of conversations, meetings, etc. with our client before wireframes are completed.
+- Listening – We have a number of conversations, meetings, etc. with our client before the wireframes are completed.

-• Team Communication – Our sale, design and dev teams meet internally, to review everything that was discussed during the sale and to: review the existing website, review all content, and research competitive and other designs the client likes.
+- Team Communication – Our sales, design, and dev teams meet internally to review everything that was discussed during the sale and to: review the existing website, review all content, and research competitive and other designs the client likes.

 Sample Wireframe #1 – The Homepage